Are you fed up with writer’s block?

-I know you’re ready to get to the writing already…but hold your horses!
+I know you’re ready to get to your laptop and start writing already…but hold your horses!
 We’re almost there.

 Writing is the second group of tasks for the 3×3 writing process.
 Writing includes three sub tasks which are Research, Organize and Compose.
 This is when you’ll get all the ingredients you need to execute your blog writing strategy for the article at hand.

-IMPORTANT NOTE #1: I’m not covering keyword research here (but I do have an SEMrush keyword research tutorial that you should read).
-The 3×3 writing process should come after you have conducted thorough keyword research for your blog.
+IMPORTANT NOTE #1: I’m not covering keyword research here (but we do have an SEMrush keyword research tutorial that you should read).
+The 3×3 writing process steps should be completed after you have conducted thorough keyword research for your blog.
 Keyword research is the process of finding long tail keywords (three to four-word keyword phrases) for which you will base your blog articles.
 Keyword research is what separates the pro bloggers from the amateurs.